This article was published on 13 November 2018

 Rocket Challenge (ages 5-8)

 Students design, build, refine and launch a water rocket with the help of their teacher and a Wonder Project Ambassador.
-The pilot phase for the Rocket Challenge has recently been completed, involving more than 29 schools, 1297 students and 72 Ambassadors, and is being received with very positive feedback and huge interest from schools to become part of the nationwide roll out next year.
+With the pilot phase for the Rocket Challenge completed, involving more than 29 schools, 1297 students and 72 Ambassadors, we will soon roll out the initiative nationwide.
+The pilot received very positive feedback and huge interest from schools to become part of the nationwide roll out.

 Community Challenge (ages 7-9)